As of December 1, 2018, all Medically Important Antimicrobials (MIAs) for veterinary use will be sold by prescription only.

 The following MIA ingredients will be included on the PDL for Veterinary Use: Apramycin; Bacitracin; Erythromycin; Lincomycin; Neomycin; Penicillin G; Spectinomycin; Streptomycin/Dihydrostreptomycin; Sulphonamides; Tilmicosin; Tiamulin; Tylosin/Tylvalosin; Virginiamycin; Tetracycline/Chlortetracycline/Oxytetracycline; Or their salts or derivatives.
 This includes all dosage forms whether in feed, water, otic, oral, topical, implant, injectable, intrauterine, intramammary or dusting powder.

 There will be changes to the labels of MIAs: a “Pr” will be on the principal display panel; growth promotion claims and related directions for use will be removed; responsible use statements will be put on labels of all in-feed and in-water MIAs.

 Paragon Farms – WATSON 2.0 It Really Works!

 Paragon Farms have been utilizing the Watson integrated swine growth model for the past two years and more recently the new Watson 2.0 version, to aid in identifying opportunities for improvement and answering important questions such as: “Knowing the genotype of the pigs, what would be the best energy and protein (amino acids) levels of our diets to maximize the margin over feed cost (MOFC) without sacrificing biological performance?”
-Click the link below to continue reading…
+Click the link to continue reading… Proof of Performance – Paragon